Crispy Fried Calamari

 Are there any foods you can think of that you MUST get if you see it on the menu when you’re dining out?

-For me, Fried Calamari was always one of those must-order dishes.
+For me, Fried Calamari was always one of those must-order dishes, along with Coconut Shrimp.
 I don’t eat fried food too often, but fried calamari is one of my favorites.

 Rings of squid coated in a super crispy, crunchy shell, dipped in a little marinara or aioli…the BEST!